0/pathintmatmult/README.md

 Currently incredibly limited.
 It supports only PIGS with one particle or with two identical particles, and uses a naïve approach that involves constructing the entire high-temperature propagator matrix.

+All the output densities (and wavefunctions) are normalized by including the volume element (or its square root) in the value.
+This makes the values dimensionless and with the property that the sums of their diagonal elements (or of the squares of their elements) sum to unity.

 ## Example